harshita2201301024/obsidian/data/Daily Notes/2024/July/22-July-2024-Monday.md

 Responsiveness - 12 -> 4 hour
 Sanity of whole application - 13 -> 4 hour
 Refactor Whole Code - 14 - > 12 hour
+\
+58 hours

+7 days
+Next Monday - it will be done